 About the Palmers

-In 2015, Chris & Melda were led by the Lord to sell their belongings in the US and move to the Philippines, which they did in January of 2016.
-Their original purpose of moving to the Philippines was to adopt their now nine year old daughter, but Chris knew from the beginning, that ministry would become a big part of their time in the Philippines.
+In 2015, Chris & Melda were led by the Lord to sell their belongings in the US and move to the Philippines.
+They moved in 2016 with the original plan to run a small business while adopting their now eleven year old daughter, but in 2018 God allowed them to transition into full time ministry.

-Melda Palmer was born and raised only one kilometer from where she and Chris currently reside in the Philippines.
+Melda Palmer was born and raised only one kilometre from where she and Chris currently reside in the Philippines.
 Melda’s outgoing personality and passion for helping others has helped to build deep connections in the local community.
-Melda leads the service for Happy Kids – Sipac, Navotas, the children’s ministry at our local partner church, JIL Navotas, and also serves on the worship team when time allows.
-Additionally, she serves on the church’s prayer team which meets Tuesday and Friday mornings and assists Jechelin in counseling and mentoring the members of the Young Woman’s ministry.
+Melda leads the Happy Kids Children’s Church, a weekly young moms Bible Study group, and serves on the worship team at our local partner church.
+Additionally, she assists Jechelin in counseling and mentoring the members of the Young Woman’s ministry.

 About Navotas City and the Philippines